UTNuclearRoboticsPublic/closed_chain_affordance_kinova_gen3_7dof/README.md

 - [CCA Libraries](https://github.com/UTNuclearRoboticsPublic/closed_chain_affordance.git)
 - [CCA ROS Interface](https://github.com/UTNuclearRoboticsPublic/closed_chain_affordance_ros.git)
-- [ros2_kortex](https://github.com/Kinovarobotics/ros2_kortex): For robot description and optional simulator
+- [ros2_kortex](https://github.com/Kinovarobotics/ros2_kortex): For robot description and optional simulator.
+As of right now, it seems they have bugs in their binaries so, we recommend building the `humble` branch from source, which we have tested to work.

 ## Installation